ostreedev/ostreefs/README.md

 ## Verification status

-Ostreefs currently verifies the sha256 checksum of the commit, dirmeta and dirtree objects, which means all directory content is guaranteed to match the commit.
+Ostreefs currently verifies the sha256 checksum of the commit, dirmeta, dirtree and symbolic link object before using them, and keep the data in kernel memory after verification.
+This means that a any such metadata is guaranteed to correctly match what was in the original commit at all times.

-However, content and metadata for regular files and symlinks is not currenly verified.
-Work is ongoing to support this though.
+However, content and metadata for regular files is a bit more complex.
+Verifying file contents requires a full sha256 checksum of the file contents, which is costly.
+And even if we do the checksum calculation once, there is no guarantees that the backing file isn't changed by some other process while ostreefs is using it.

+There are three modes for file verification today, controlled by the `fileverify` mount option

+ * `none`: (default) No verification of file content
+ * `once`: The sha256 of the file metadata (uid, gid, mode, xattrs) and content is computed at inode lookup time and checked against the object id.
+ * `full`: Same behaviour as `once`, however we verify that the backing file object has fs-verity enabled.
+This guarantees it is immutable, so the initial check is valid over time.

+In the future we would like to have a mode that can rely on the actual fs-verify checksum, so that we can avoid having to run a sha256 over the file contents.